Tuscany per Donna 1992 Eau de Parfum

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

-Tuscany per Donna (Eau de Parfum) is a popular perfume by Aramis for women and was released in 1992.
+A popular perfume by Aramis for women, released in 1992.
 The scent is floral-spicy.
 The longevity is above-average.
 It was last marketed by Estēe Lauder Companies.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.